PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part3-Loading-Data.md

 ##Bank Marketing Data Set

 For this workshop we will be using a bank marketing data set taken from the [UCI Machine Learning Repository] (https://archive.ics.uci.edu/ml/index.html).
 This dataset contains about 4500 records of marketing campaign calls to the clients of a Portuguese bank.
-Each record contains a number of input variables likage __age__, __occupation__, and the __month__, and a simple __yes/no__ output variable indicating whether or not the client subscribed to the product on offer.
+Each record contains a number of input variables like __age__, __occupation__, and the __month__ when a client was last called, and a simple __yes/no__ output variable indicating whether or not that client subscribed to the product on offer.
 For a more detailed explanation of the data set and its parameters, click [here](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing).

+Ultimately what we want to be able to predict more reliably whether or not a given client is likely to respond to the bank's future marketing campaigns.

 ##Loading the CSV

 1. Download and copy [BankMarketing.csv](Data/BankMarketing.csv) to a location of your choice
 2. In __RStudio__ create a new R script with __File > New File > R Script__.
-Save and call it `RWokshop.R` or whatever else you fancy.
+Save and call it `RWokshop.R`.
 3. Let's create a new function called `loadBankMarketingData()`:

   ```R